Chinese independent high school: Unified Examination Certificate (UEC)

-In May 2004 the National Accreditation Board (LAN) required students entering local private colleges using any qualification other than the SPM to pass the SPM Malay paper.
-This drew protests and caused the then Minister of Higher Education Dr Shafie Salleh exempted UEC students from this requirement.

 In 2014, Sarawak was the first to recognise UEC, followed by Penang, Selangor, and Malacca.
+The decision of Sarawak to recognise UEC was affirmed through the statement of Chief Minister Adenan Satem in 2016.
 In 2019, Sabah followed suit in recognising the examination.
 In 2024, Sarawak further announced that students who graduate from the examination being eligible to enrol in state-owned universities under the free tertiary education scheme, which begins in 2026.
 The following year it was reaffirmed by the region premiership.
+In 2024, the Chief Minister of Sabah, Hajiji Noor explained during a session at the state assembly that the Chinese independent schools in Sabah have a two-stream education system, namely the national curriculum for the SPM examination and the senior UEC, with an emphasis on teaching in Chinese, English and Malay.
+He said allegations by some groups that independent schools create societal division are unfounded.
 In September 2025, Sabah further announce that it will recognise the UEC for state scholarship and enrolment in state-owned higher learning institutions.
 By October 2025, an official circular recognising the examination qualification for Chinese independent secondary schools within the region was released.
+In 2026, the Sabah state government further announced its commitments to support Chinese schools in the region, with allocations for both Chinese independent schools and national-type Chinese schools being increased.

+As the UEC is not recognised by the Malaysian federal government, some Chinese independent high schools opt to teach the national secondary school curriculum (in Malay) alongside the independent school curriculum (in Chinese) and require students to sit for the government standardised tests (PT3, SPM or even STPM) as private school candidates, providing the students an opportunity to obtain government-recognised certificates.
+On 15 May 2026, the Cabinet of Malaysia agreed in principle to recognise the qualification as an admission pathway to enter national public universities.

 Medium of instruction

-The main medium of instruction in Chinese independent high schools for non-language subjects is Mandarin Chinese using simplified Chinese characters.
-In some schools, certain subjects at the senior middle levels (the sciences, mathematics, bookkeeping, accounting and commerce) are taught using English teaching materials and exam papers for those subjects are set in English, but teachers may instruct and explain in Mandarin.
-For schools that prepare students to take national exams (PT3, SPM and STPM) alongside the UEC, Bahasa Malaysia teaching materials in conjunction with the national curriculum are used in preparatory classes for those exams.
+The main medium of instruction in Chinese independent high schools for non-language subjects is Mandarin Chinese using simplified Chinese characters as well as the recent emphasis on Malay and English languages.
+In some schools, certain subjects at the senior middle levels (the sciences, mathematics, book keeping, accounting and commerce) are taught using English teaching materials and exam papers for those subjects are set in English, but teachers may instruct and explain in Mandarin.
+For schools that prepare students to take national exams (PT3, SPM and STPM) alongside the UEC, Malay language teaching materials in conjunction with the national curriculum are used in preparatory classes for those exams.